coderefinery/manuals/contributing.md

 Hang out in the chat and help others, provide advice to others, give feedback of our ideas.
 Lurk in all of our other activities and decide if you want to do more later.
-Help us advertise workshops, get helpers, get learners, do outreach.
+Help us advertise workshops, get exercise leaders, get learners, do outreach.
 Perhaps start showing up as an expert helper sometimes.

 Example time commitment: ???